-By law, employers only have to offer reasonable accommodations that do not create “undue hardship” on their company.
-This means changes that are not too sweeping or disruptive, or that could affect how an employer runs their business.1
+By law, employers have to offer only reasonable accommodations that do not create “undue hardship” on their companies.
+This means they do not have to make changes that are too large or disruptive, or that could affect how the employer runs their business.1

-In simple terms, discrimination is treating someone differently or less favorably.
+In simple terms, discrimination is treating someone differently or less well than other people.
 You can face this type of unfairness in many areas of life – at school, in public, and at work.

 It is against the law for an employer to discriminate against you.
-They also cannot allow harassment by your supervisor or one outside of your department, co-workers, clients, or customers.2
+They also cannot allow harassment by your supervisor, co-workers, clients, or customers, or by anyone outside of your department.2

-The U.S. Equal Employment Opportunity Commission (EEOC) says the law protects you against work discrimination when it comes to:3
+According to the US Equal Employment Opportunity Commission (EEOC), the law protects you against work discrimination when it comes to:3,4

 - Unfair treatment or harassment due to a disability or genetic information.
-This includes your genetic tests or those of your family members.4
+This includes your genetic tests or those of your family members.

 - Denial of a reasonable, needed workplace change due to a disability